 Bringing the right gear is important but we have found that it also helps to bring gear specifically for toddlers.
-They often want to have their own gear to make their feel like they are “big kids”.
+They often want to have their own gear to make them feel like they are “big kids”.

 One piece of gear we have found very important is a chair just for them.
 Kids like to feel like they have a seat specifically for them.
 Especially if you have more than one child, making sure the toddler has their own seat will help a lot.
 For some reason, chairs were a source of contention with our kids until we got everyone their own.
 Once everyone had their own chair, including the toddlers, the fight stopped.
 We have used these toddler camping chairs.
 We have a couple of them.
 They are pretty affordable and are really durable.

 Another piece of gear we bring specifically for toddlers is a flashlight.
 Kids love to play with flashlights at night and if your toddler does not have their own light, it’s going to cause problems.
 One recommendation for their flashlight is to get one that is not too bright.
 It needs to be bright enough for them to use at night but don’t get one too bright.

 I can promise you that they will shine it in your eyes.
 No matter how many times you tell them not to, they are still going to do it.
 Do your self a favor and get a flashlight that won’t blind you when they do shine it in your eyes.
-The flashlight we have gotten for our toddlers is this one but there are a lot of other good options on Amazon.
+The flashlight we have gotten for our toddlers is this one but you can find a list of the best camping flashlights here.

 #5 Bring toys and activities for them

 Bringing toys and planning some activities will be important to help keep your toddler entertained and happy.
 They will keep themselves entertained around the campground but it is still wise to bring toys and plan activities.
 We find it good to bring a couple familiar toys for them to play with as well as a couple new toys to plan with.